-After my article on Monday (October 1) regarding Austen’s use of George Wickham to advance the main plot of Pride and Prejudice, several people have sent me messages regarding the “Intervention” I wrote some years back.
+After my article on Monday regarding Austen’s use of George Wickham to advance the main plot of Pride and Prejudice, several people have sent me messages regarding the “Intervention” I wrote some years back.
 They enjoyed it, so I thought a repeat was necessary.
 Think of ®Dr. Phil or some such show with Mr. Wickham being the target of a tongue-in-cheek intervention.

 Voice Over: Welcome to the Doctor Richard Belton Show.
 Please place your hands together for our resident psychologist, Doctor Richard.

 Doctor Richard: Good Afternoon and Welcome.
 We have an interesting program planned for you today.
 Our guests have experienced another setback in their dealings with a family member by marriage.
 They have reluctantly asked for our assistance, but before we speak to specifics, permit me to introduce you to Lieutenant George Wickham.

 (Image of a young George Wickham is displayed on the screen.)